anglzo/Home-credit-risk/README.md

 The original dataset is composed of multiple files with different information about loans taken.
 In this project, we will work exclusively with the primary files: `application_train_aai.csv` and `application_test_aai.csv`.

-You don't have to worry about downloading the data, it will be automatically downloaded from the `AnyoneAI - Sprint Project 02.ipynb` notebook in `Section 1 - Getting the data`.

 ## Technical aspects